 The anticipation of ending a human life sent a shiver of pleasure down Rash’s spine.
-Walking over to the sleeper sofa in his suite, he reached between the seat cushions and pulled the strap to unfold the bed.
+Walking to the sleeper sofa in his suite, he reached between the seat cushions and pulled the strap to unfold the bed.

 The specially rigged sofa unfolded to reveal hidden compartments where the mattress would normally be tucked away.
-The compartments were lined with red velvet and had foam depressions in them molded to match the shape of the weapons they held.
+The compartments were lined with red velvet and had foam depressions molded to match the shape of the weapons they held.
 Selecting two Sig Sauer automatic pistols from one of the compartments, Rash put them in a leather satchel and closed the sofa.